Apirone/apirone-api-php/docs/Helpers.md

 This class can help you make destinations manipulation easily.

-Create new destinations instance and add some address:
+Create a new object of destinations and add some address:

 ```php
 use Apirone\API\Helpers\DestinationsHelper;